roman-milk/roman-milk.github.io/a-neighborhood-july-4th-celebration.md

+===

- ****** A Neighborhood July 4th Celebration ****** bydawn1958© Deni glared at the note and she was mad.
+Deni glared at the note and she was mad.
 "You little bastard!
 I made a mistake, but it won't happen again, you bastard," she whispered out loud.
 Denise normally got home at 5 o'clock yet strangely she looked at her watch to see how much time she had before the dreaded meeting.

  Her heart stopped when she moved the note.
 Vividly portrayed in a big colored photo was a naked white woman with her dainty hand wrapped around the largest black cock she had ever seen.
 Then she noticed one of her bare boobs being cupped by a big hand and brazenly displayed for all to see.